masahiro-negishi/disentanglement_zoo/README.md

 ## Available metrics
 - visualization of reconstruction of original inputs
+- visualization of traversals in the latent space
 - visualization of distributions of means and logvars

 ## Test lib